spacotto/grimoire/python/chapters/chapter055.md

-# Absolute vs. Relative Imports in Python 3
+# Absolute vs. Relative Imports

 Python offers two ways to import modules: **absolute** and **relative**.
 Choosing between them affects readability, portability, and maintainability.
 This note covers when and why to prefer one over the other.